-- (a) Requests to opt-in to the sale of personal information shall use a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in. - (b) A business may inform If a consumer who has opted-out when of the sale of their personal information initiates a transaction or attempts to use a product or service that requires the sale of their personal information as a condition of completing, a business may inform the consumer that the transaction, along with product, or service requires the sale of their personal information and provide instructions on how the consumer can opt in.
+- (a) Requests to opt-in to the sale of personal information shall use a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in. - (b) If a consumer who has opted-out of the sale of their personal information initiates a transaction or attempts to use a product or service that requires the sale of their personal information, a business may inform the consumer that the transaction, product, or service requires the sale of their personal information and provide instructions on how the consumer can opt in.